 What services can I get at the library?

-You can read and borrow resources, use the internet, and get services to help you settle in Ontario.
-Most of these services are free.
+You can research, read and borrow resources, access the internet, and get services to help you settle in Ontario.

 Here are some of the types of programs and services you might find at your local library:

-- Homework clubs for students and activities for younger children.
+- Homework clubs for students and educational summer programs

 For More Information